aszaryk/delete_latest_scan/README.md

 # Delete Builds from Applications and Sandboxes

-Script to delete scans from application profiles and sandboxes, requiring a list of application ID's and sandbox ID's as input
+Script to delete scans from application profiles and sandboxes, requiring a list of application ID's and sandbox names as input

 Uses Python3